Alvis Car and Engineering Company

 Alvis Car and Engineering Company Ltd was a British manufacturing company in Coventry from 1919 to 1967.
-In addition to automobiles designed for the civilian market, the company also produced racing cars, aircraft engines, armoured cars and other armoured fighting vehicles.
+In addition to automobiles designed for the civilian market, the company also produced racing cars, aircraft engines, armoured cars, and other armoured fighting vehicles.

 Car manufacturing ended after the company became a subsidiary of Rover in 1965, but armoured vehicle manufacture continued.
 Alvis became part of British Leyland and then in 1982 was sold to United Scientific Holdings, which renamed itself Alvis plc.

+In 2023, its successor company began manufacturing the brand’s classic models again.

 History of the company

 Early history

-The original company, T.G.
-John and Company Ltd., was founded in 1919 by Thomas George John (1880–1946).
-Its first products were stationary engines, carburetors and motorscooters.
-Following complaints from the Avro aircraft company whose logo bore similarities to the original winged green triangle, the more familiar inverted red triangle incorporating the word "Alvis" evolved.
-On 14 December 1921 the company officially changed its name to The Alvis Car and Engineering Company Ltd. Geoffrey de Freville (1883–1965) designed the first Alvis engine and is also responsible for the company name.
+The original company, T. G. John and Company Ltd., was founded in 1919 by Thomas George John (1880–1946).
+Its first products were stationary engines, carburetors, and motorscooters.
+Following complaints from the Avro aircraft company, whose logo bore similarities to the original winged green triangle, the more familiar inverted red triangle incorporating the word "Alvis" evolved.
+On 14 December 1921, the company officially changed its name to the Alvis Car and Engineering Company Ltd. Geoffrey de Freville (1883–1965) designed the first Alvis engine and is also responsible for the company name.

 The origin of the name Alvis has been the subject of a great deal of speculation over the years.
-Some have suggested that de Freville proposed the name Alvis as a compound of the words "aluminium" and "vis" (meaning "strength" in Latin), or perhaps it may have been derived from the Norse mythological weaponsmith, Alvíss.
+Some have suggested that de Freville proposed the name as a compound of the words "aluminium" and "vis" (meaning "strength" in Latin), or perhaps it may have been derived from the Norse mythological weaponsmith, Alvíss.
 De Freville vigorously rejected all of these theories.
-In 1921 he specifically stated that the name had no meaning whatsoever, and was chosen simply because it could be easily pronounced in any language.
+In 1921, he specifically stated that the name had no meaning whatsoever, and was chosen simply because it could be easily pronounced in any language.
 He reaffirmed this position in the early 1960s, stating that any other explanations for the source of the name were purely coincidental.

-Production was relocated to Holyhead Road in Coventry, where from 1922 to 1923 they also made the Buckingham car.
-In 1922 George Thomas Smith-Clarke (1884–1960) left his job as assistant works manager at Daimler and joined Alvis as chief engineer and works manager.
+Production was relocated to Holyhead Road in Coventry, where from 1922 to 1923, they also made the Buckingham car.
+In 1922, George Thomas Smith-Clarke (1884–1960) left his job as assistant works manager at Daimler and joined Alvis as chief engineer and works manager.
 Smith-Clarke was accompanied by William M. Dunn, who left his job as a draughtsman at Daimler to become chief draughtsman at Alvis.
-This partnership lasted for nearly 28 years and was responsible for producing some of the most successful products in the company's history.
+This partnership lasted for nearly 28 years, and was responsible for producing some of the most successful products in the company's history.
 Smith-Clarke left in 1950, and Dunn assumed Smith-Clarke's position as chief engineer, remaining in that position until 1959.